-Solo "There Is a Balm in Gilead"

-African-American spiritual

-SCRIPTURE LESSON

-1 Peter 4:12-14, 5:6-11 (page 221, N.T.)

-Leader: The Word of the Lord.

-People: Thanks be to God.

-COMMUNION MEDITATION

-by Alice M. Trowbridge

-LIFT UP A SONG

-"Cast all your anxiety on him, because he cares for you."

-1 Peter 5:7 (NRSV)

-HYMN 404 "Precious Lord, Take My Hand"

-Tune: Precious Lord
+\Hymn 404 "Precious Lord, Take My Hand" Tune: Precious Lord (Congregation sings second verse only)

-(The first verse will be sung by the cantor; then the congregation will sing both verses.)

-AFFIRMATION OF FAITH

-(unison)
+\Affirmation of Faith (unison)

-In a broken and fearful world the spirit gives us courage to pray without ceasing, to witness among all peoples to Christ as Lord and Savior, to unmask idolatries in church and culture, to hear the voices of peoples long silenced, and to work with others for justice, freedom, and peace.
+In a broken and fearful world, the Spirit gives us courage to pray without ceasing, to witness among all peoples to Christ as Lord and Savior, to unmask idolatries in church and culture, to hear the voices of peoples long silenced, and to work with others for justice, freedom, and peace.
 In gratitude to God, empowered by the Spirit, we strive to serve Christ in our daily tasks and to live holy and joyful lives, even as we watch for God's new heaven and new earth, praying, "Come, Lord Jesus!"
 With believers in every time and place, we rejoice that nothing can separate us from the love of God in Christ Jesus our Lord.
+Amen.

-(From A Brief Statement of Faith, PCUSA)
+(from A Brief Statement of Faith, PCUSA)

-OFFERING

-OFFERTORY ANTHEM "Brother James' Air" Gordon Jacob

-DoxoLogy (The Hymnal, 592)

-THE SACRAMENT OF THE LORD'S SUPPER

-INVITATION

-Minister: The Lord be with you.